 Jasminka Kalajdzic joined the Faculty of Law in 2009 after twelve years in private practice as a civil litigator.
 Her current research focuses on three areas: access to justice; class actions; and legal ethics.
 She has published a number of recent peer-reviewed articles, including papers on judicial approaches to settlement standards in class actions, legal ethics and class action praxis, and commercial litigation funding.

 Professor Kalajdzic has presented her research at a number of conferences, including the 5th Globalization of Class Actions and Mass Litigation in The Hague (December 2011), the 2012 Law and Society Association Conference in Hawaii, and the 43nd Annual Consumer and Commercial Law Workshop at McGill University (October 2013).
 She has organized two successful conferences: a two-day conference held in March 2011 entitled "Accessing Justice: Appraising Class Actions Ten Years After Dutton, Hollick & Rumley"; and a two-day conference held in July 2013 entitled "Commercial Litigation Funding: Ethical, Regulatory and Comparative Perspectives".
 A special volume of the Supreme Court Law Review and a book containing the class action conference papers, of which she is the General Editor, were published in October 2011.
-The Commercial Litigation Funding conference papers will be published in early 2014 in a special volume of the Canadian Business Law Journal.
+The Commercial Litigation Funding conference papers were published in a special volume of the Canadian Business Law Journal (2014).

 Professor Kalajdzic teaches Access to Justice, Evidence, Class Actions and a Law & Catastrophe seminar, and was selected by students for a teaching and mentorship award in 2007.
 She is the Articles Editor for the Windsor Yearbook of Access to Justice, the faculty's refereed law journal.
-In July 2011, she was appointed to a three-year term as a member of the Law Foundation of Ontario's Class Proceedings Committee, and this past summer was appointed to the Law Commission of Ontario's Advisory Group for its Class Actions Project.
+In July 2014, she was appointed to her second three-year term as a member of the Law Foundation of Ontario's Class Proceedings Committee, and in 2013, to the Law Commission of Ontario's Advisory Group for its Class Actions Project.